GravitoLtd/gravitoltd.github.io/docs/Gravito_V6_CMP/Components/TCFCMP/tcf_cmp.md

 ## Stub loading

-We recommend adding the TCF stub at the very top of the `<body>` section of your website so it loads first and makes the `__tcfapi` window object available as early as possible.
+We recommend adding the TCF stub at the very top of the `<head>` section of your website so it loads first and makes the `__tcfapi` window object available as early as possible.
 Below is the stub script.

 ```html
 <script>